The Real Housewives: Opening credits and taglines

 A portion of the opening credits for the ninth season of The Real Housewives of New York City, showing the taglines of Luann de Lesseps, Tinsley Mortimer, and Bethenny Frankel.
 In the cast lineup at the end of the credits, the women hold golden apples (in reference to the "Big Apple" epithet of New York City), with Frankel occupying the center position.
 Cast members (L-R): Luann de Lesseps, Dorinda Medley, Ramona Singer, Bethenny Frankel, Sonja Morgan, Tinsley Mortimer and Carole Radziwill.

 A highly recognizable and frequently parodied feature of the franchise is its opening credits, which feature clips and green screen footage of each housewife in turn, with each housewife delivering a "tagline"—a short quip alluding to some aspect of their personality or story.
 For example, for season six of The Real Housewives of Beverly Hills, Lisa Vanderpump, who runs a dog rescue organization, used the tagline "I'm passionate about dogs, just not crazy about bitches".

-Housewives record several taglines for a given season, some of which may be written by the housewife herself and some by producers, with the network having final say on which one is used.
+Housewives record several taglines for a given season, some of which may be written by the housewife herself and some given by producers, with the network having final say on which one is used.
+Actress Joyce Giraud, who had only appeared in the fourth season of the Beverly Hills installment, received backlash for her tagline of, "You can never be too young, too thin, or too honest," which was perceived as a signal to eating disorders.
+In an interview with Heather McDonald, Giraud admitted she was given the tagline by a producer who assured her the phrase would only be recorded as an option, but would not be picked.
+Upon receiving the first viewing for the season, Giraud contested the tagline and asked for its removal and replacement, which was denied.

-The credits end with a title card showing a lineup of the entire cast holding in their outstretched hands an object related to the show's location.
-For example, the housewives of Orange County hold oranges, the cast of Atlanta hold peaches, and the women of Beverly Hills hold oversized diamonds.
+The credits end with a title card showing a lineup of the entire cast holding in their outstretched hands an object symbolic or related to the show's location.

+The Housewives of Orange County aptly hold oranges; the women of New York City hold apples as New York City's nickname is 'The Big Apple'; the women of Atlanta hold peaches as Georgia is referred to as the Peach State, and the women of Dallas held CGI stars as Texas is referred to as The Lone Star State.
+The only series' that have not held an object are the New Jersey, and D.C. franchises.
 This began as an allusion to the opening credits of Desperate Housewives, which featured the show's main actresses holding apples, and each object is often used as a symbolic reference for being a cast member on each respective show — for example, if a long-time guest on a franchise is finally cast to appear full time, her cast mates may say she has "finally earned her peach."
 The housewife in the center of the cast shot is generally chosen to be the cast member who had the greatest impact on the season.